Significance of Indian Trail Swamp

 The site also supports a significant concentration of plants considered imperiled in New Jersey, including glade spurge, dwarf azalea, dog-fennel thoroughwort and Walter’s St. John’s Wort.

-By conserving Indian Trail Swamp and natural areas throughout the Cape May Peninsula, The Nature Conservancy continues to protect the Delaware Bayshores, an internationally important pinch-point for bird migration throughout the western hemisphere.
+By conserving Indian Trail Swamp and natural areas throughout the Cape May Peninsula, TNC continues to protect the Delaware Bayshores, an internationally important pinch-point for bird migration throughout the western hemisphere.